jilavsky/SAXS_IgorCode/User Procedures/Indra 2/Readme.txt

 Modification history:
 _____________________________________________________________________________________
+1.95
+Modified behavior of Automatic blank selection in GUI.

 1.94 1/27/2018
 Converted all procedure files to UTF8 to prevent text encoding issues.
 Fixed Case spelling of USAXS Error data to SMR_Error and DSM_Error.